 6.13.1 Requirements for Protection.
-In compliance with applicable NERC, SERC, and SPP requirements, Customer shall provide, install, own, and maintain relays, circuit breakers, and all other devices necessary to promptly remove any fault contribution of the Customer’s generating facilities to any short circuit occurring on the Transmission System not otherwise isolated by Provider’s equipment.
+In compliance with applicable NERC, and SPP requirements, Customer shall provide, install, own, and maintain relays, circuit breakers, and all other devices necessary to promptly remove any fault contribution of the Customer’s generating facilities to any short circuit occurring on the Transmission System not otherwise isolated by Provider’s equipment.
 Such protective equipment shall include, without limitation, a disconnecting device or switch with load interrupting capability to be located between the Customer’s generating facilities and the Transmission System at an accessible, protected, and satisfactory site selected upon mutual agreement of the Parties.
 Customer shall be responsible for protection of its generating facilities and Customer’s other equipment from such conditions as negative sequence currents, over- or under-frequency, sudden load rejection, over- or under-voltage, and generator loss-of-field.
 Customer shall be solely responsible for provisions to disconnect its generating facilities and Customer’s other equipment when any of the above described disturbances occur on the Transmission System.

 6.13.2 System Quality.
 Customer’s facilities and equipment shall not cause excessive voltage excursions nor cause voltage on the Transmission System to drop below or rise above the range maintained by Provider without Customer’s generation.
 Customer’s facilities and equipment shall not cause excessive voltage flicker on the Transmission System nor introduce excessive distortion to the sinusoidal voltage or current waves on the Transmission System as defined by ANSI Standard C84.1-1989, or any applicable superseding electric industry standard.
 For voltage flicker in the frequency range of 1 to 25 Hz, voltage flicker levels are unacceptable if either of the following conditions exist: (a) the cumulative RMS voltage flicker at the point of common coupling exceeds 0.30% for 1.0% of a representative time period, or (b) the instantaneous voltage flicker level regularly exceeds 0.45% at the point of common coupling (this is approximately equal to a cumulative RMS voltage flicker of 0.45% for 0.01% of a representative time period.)

 6.13.3 Inspection.
-Provider shall have the right, but shall have no obligation or responsibility to: i) observe Customer’s tests and/or inspection of any of Customer’s protective equipment; ii) review the settings of Customer’s protective equipment; and iii) review Customer’s maintenance records relative to Customer’s generating facilities and/or protective equipment.
+Provider shall have the right, but shall have no obligation or responsibility to: i) observe Customer’s tests and/or inspection of any of Customer’s protective equipment; ii) review the settings of Customer’s protective equipment; and iii) review Customer’s maintenance records relative to Customer’s protective equipment.
 The foregoing rights may be exercised by Provider from time to time as deemed necessary by the Provider upon reasonable notice to Customer.
-However, the exercise or non-exercise by Provider of any of the foregoing rights of observation, review or inspection shall be construed neither as an endorsement or confirmation of any aspect, feature, element, or condition of the Customer’s generating facilities or protective equipment or the operation thereof, nor as a warranty as to the fitness, safety, desirability, or reliability of same.
+However, the exercise or non-exercise by Provider of any of the foregoing rights of observation, review or inspection shall be construed neither as an endorsement or confirmation of any aspect, feature, element, or condition of the Customer’s protective equipment or the operation thereof, nor as a warranty as to the fitness, safety, desirability, or reliability of same.

 6.14 Outages, Interruptions, and Disconnection.